Calendar of Upcoming Events

 Visit our Facebook page here.

-The Wooden Shoe Herb Farm is a working farm.
-It is located 5 miles east of Mason, in mid-Michigan.
-The farm consists of the shop, greenhouse, drying barn with classroom, surrounded by acres of organically grown herbs and perennials.
-The farm is owned by Brenda and Ron Ginther.
+Nestled five miles east of Mason in mid-Michigan, the Wooden Shoe Herb Farm is a working, family-run farm.
+Visitors will find a charming shop, greenhouse, and a drying barn with a classroom, all surrounded by acres of organically grown herbs and perennials.
+The farm was created and is lovingly owned and tended by Brenda and Ron Ginther.

 return to top